angrycoding/sps-parser/README.md

 # sps-parser
 H.264 sequence param parser (sps) written in pure C with no dependencies.
-Primary use is for obtaining stream dimensions, but you can take it as a boilerplate and extract anything you need (fps and god knows what else is there).
+Sequence parameter set is decribed somewhere in here: https://tools.ietf.org/html/rfc3984 Primary use is for obtaining stream dimensions, but you can take it as a boilerplate and extract anything you need (fps and god knows what else is there).
 Usage:

 ```c
 int main(int argc , char *argv[]) {